New Hampshire hopes to clarify unsettled Democratic contest

 Since the chaotic Iowa caucuses failed to perform their traditional function of winnowing the race, it now falls to New Hampshire to begin culling the Democratic field, which still features almost a dozen candidates.

-For Vermont Sen. Bernie Sanders, the vote is an opportunity to lock in dominance of the party's left flank.
-A repeat of his strong showing in Iowa could severely damage progressive rival Massachusetts Sen. Elizabeth Warren, who faces the prospect of an embarrassing defeat on her near-home turf.
+For Vermont Sen. Bernie Sanders, the vote is an opportunity to build on dominance of the party's left flank.
+A repeat of his strong showing in Iowa could severely damage progressive rival Sen. Elizabeth Warren, who faces the prospect of an embarrassing defeatin a state that borders her home of Massachusetts.

 While Sanders marches forward, moderates are struggling to unite behind a candidate.
 After essentially tying with Sanders for first place in Iowa, Pete Buttigieg, the 38-year-old former mayor of South Bend, Indiana, begins his day as the centrist front-runner.
-But at least two other White House hopefuls — former Vice President Joe Biden and Minnesota Sen. Amy Klobuchar — are competing for the same voters, a dynamic that could delay the nomination contest if it continues.
+But at least two other White House hopefuls — former Vice President Joe Biden and Minnesota Sen. Amy Klobuchar — are competing for the same voters.
+And billionaire Michael Bloomberg is lying in wait in the states the begin voting in March, already spending millions of dollars to introduce himself to voters as a practical alternative to the candidates competing in the traditional early voting states.

-More than a year after Democrats began announcing their presidential candidacies, Democrats are struggling to coalesce behind a message or a messenger in their desperate quest to defeat President Donald Trump.
+More than a year after Democrats began announcing their presidential candidacies, the party is struggling to coalesce behind a message or a messenger in their desperate quest to defeat President Donald Trump.
 That's raising the stakes of the New Hampshire primary as voters weigh whether candidates are too liberal, too moderate or too inexperienced — vulnerabilities that could play to Trump's advantage in the fall.

-During the final day of campaigning, many voters said they still hadn't made a final choice.
-University of New Hampshire pollster Andy Smith predicted that as many as 20% of voters would make up their mind on Election Day with twice as many deciding over the last three days.
+During the final day of campaigning, many voters said they were still struggling to make a choice.
+Betty-Joy Roy, a 64-year-old director of activities at an assisted living facility in Manchester, said she only decided on Monday to vote for Sanders.

-“Historically, New Hampshire is known to shift late,” he warned those with expectations.
+“I’m sick of politics as we know it, and I’m ready for someone who can do something,” she said.
+“It was between him and Biden.
+I was having a hard time but I think we need a change.”

-New Hampshire's secretary of state predicated record-high turnout on Tuesday.
-If that doesn't happen, Democrats will confront the prospect of waning enthusiasm following weak turnout in Iowa last week and Trump's rising poll numbers.
+Democrats will be closely monitoring how many people show up to participate in Tuesday's contest.
+New Hampshire's secretary of state predicated record-high turnout, but if that fails to materialize, Democrats will confront the prospect of waning enthusiasm following a weak showing in Iowa last week and Trump's rising poll numbers.

 Trump, campaigning in New Hampshire on Monday night, sought to inject chaos in the process.
 The Republican president suggested that conservative-leaning voters could affect the state's Democratic primary results, though only registered Democrats and voters not registered with either party can participate in New Hampshire's Democratic presidential primary.